biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/lanes.md

 # Lanes

-Biyaliquid integrates the [Block SDK](https://github.com/biya-coin/block-sdk).
+Biyachain integrates the [Block SDK](https://github.com/biya-coin/block-sdk).
 Our solution leverages a multi‑lane mempool that separates transactions into four distinct lanes:

 * **Oracle Lane** – for transactions that contain oracle messages.
 * **Governance Lane** – for any transaction sent by an admin of the exchange module.